projecteru2/core/README.md

 <cli_execute_path> --name <image_name> https://goo.gl/KTGJ9k
 ```

-Make sure you can clone code by ssh protocol because libgit2 ask for it.
-So you need configure core with github certs.
-After the fresh image was named and tagged, it will be auto pushed to the remote registry which was defined in core.
+Make sure you can clone code.
+After the fresh image was named and tagged, it will be auto pushed to the remote registry which was defined in config file.

 2. Deploy core itself